CmdrApollo/ZineScript/tutorial/index.md

 ## Installation

 ZineScript can be installed on my itch page, [here](https://cmdrapollo.itch.io/).
 Purchasing or donating to ZineScript is strictly **not necessary**, but is greatly appreciated if you have the funds!
 Once you install the zipped folder, simply extract it to whatever folder you wish.
+Important Note: this ZineScript tutorial is *not* intended for those new to programming.
+You are expected to have at least a basic knowledge of programming and the ability to write Lua scripts.
+That said, Lua *is* quite beginner-friendly, so it's not all doom and gloom if you don't know Lua.
+However, this tutorial will not be the place to learn it for the first time.

 ## Running ZineScript